back to previous page

 Dry toners for about 20 years have been good deinkable at least for production size printers.
 It was just the old slow SOHO printers which, at low speeds, literally ironed the toner resin into the fiber network, attaching pigment particles firmly to the fibers from which they were difficult to remove.
 This has improved dramatically with the speed of the printers.
 And the output of today’s dry toner production printers is mostly even better deinkable than offset newspapers.

-After HP at drupa 2008 claimed liquid toner to be as good deinkable as dry toners, INGEDE ran additional tests with the same test file on paper from the same reel showing that this is not the case (see also INGEDE Press Release).
+After HP at drupa 2008 had claimed liquid toner to be as good deinkable as dry toners, INGEDE ran additional tests with the same test file on paper from the same reel showing that this is not the case (see also INGEDE Press Release).

 This chart shows the results of a comparative deinking study: The number of specks found according to INGEDE Method 11 is much higher for liquid toner than for dry toner samples – no matter which lab pulper used.